EricZoop/ubxview-app/README.md

 On ucenter start capture file

-In UBXView application, select the same capture file as made by ucenter
+In UBXView application, select the same capture file as made by u-center

 Watch